AmandaNguyenn/readme-generator/README.md

 ## Description

-Create a command-line application that dynamically generates a professional ReadMe.md file from a user's input using the Inquirer package.
+Create a command-line application that dramatically generates a professional readme.md file from the user's input using the inquirer package.

 ## Installation